-The onset of a global health pandemic has put a spotlight on digital inclusion.
+The global health pandemic has put a spotlight on digital inclusion.
 NDIA is documenting local government initiatives to encourage other local governments to address access to the internet (particularly at home), personal computers and tablets, and tech assistance.
 These initiatives are in addition to the FCC’s Keeping American’s Connected Pledge.

 - Expansion of free public wifi (boosting wifi at public buildings parking lots, nearby housing, etc.)